EQLS 2016 - Research reports

 Eurofound’s European Quality of Life Survey (EQLS) documents living conditions and people’s social situation, and explores issues pertinent to the lives of European citizens.
 The EQLS 2016 interviewed nearly 37,000 people in 33 countries – the 28 EU Member States and 5 candidate countries (Albania, the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey).
 It provides information on a broad range of issues in three main areas: quality of life, quality of society and quality of public services.

 An overview report European Quality of Life Survey 2016: Quality of life, quality of public services, and quality of society is available as well as a series of further analyses in the reports and policy briefs listed below.

 How to combine work with life is a fundamental issue for many people, an issue that policymakers, social partners, businesses and individuals are seeking to resolve.
 Simultaneously, new challenges and solutions are transforming the interface between work and life: an ageing population, technological change, higher employment rates and fewer weekly working hours.
 The report Striking a balance: Reconciling work and life in the EU aims to examine the reciprocal relationship between work and life for people in the EU, the circumstances in which they struggle to reconcile the two domains, and what is most important for them in terms of their work–life balance.

 Social cohesion and well-being in Europe provides an analysis of European societies in terms of social cohesion – in particular, social tensions, perceived social exclusion and community engagement are explored as key dimensions.
 It analyses the links between societal characteristics (quality of society) and well-being of different social groups.
 The analysis looks at how perceived levels of societal tensions have changed in European societies over time (2003–2016).
 It also examines which dimensions of social cohesion are most important for individual well-being.

-The reports in progress include the following:
+Work in progress include the following publications: